storyfeet/dugi_bialan/content/works/little_red.md

 # Something else was needed.

-ezan da zezi go "vin da semi?"
+vo-ezan da zezi go "vin da semi?"

 # The wolf spoke to her "where are you going?"